 Very successful people do reexamine goals and change them from time to time.
 They also may have several or many goals they are working towards.
 What they do not do is vacillate.
 They are either in or out.

 If you hate the process, the things you have to do to reach a goal, then it is not likely to be meaningful when you get there.
 People who have the greatest success are working at things they enjoy doing.
 The more you like a subject the better you will learn it.
 The more you enjoy an activity the more likely you are to repeat that behavior and the better you get at it.

 Sure every worthwhile endeavor involves some sacrifice and some difficulty.
 Remember the old saying “no pain no gain.”
-I think pain, in that sense, mean effort and struggle, not suffering.
+I think pain, in that sense, means effort and struggle, not suffering.
 People who are highly successful learn to enjoy the struggle as well as the result.

 Is your life the way you want it to be?
 Do you have goals that are not coming to pass?
-How are you doing on goal setting, motivation and creating your happy life?
+How are you doing on goal setting, motivation, and creating your happy life?